56quarters/avalonms/README.rst

     + Type: ``string``

-    + Description: Select only songs belonging to this album (case sensitive)
+    + Description: Select only songs belonging to this album (not case sensitive)

   - ``album_id``